Skip to content

 Civil rights protections cannot be undone by executive order.

 Title VI and Title IX remain firmly in place, and courts have blocked federal attempts to misuse these laws to punish schools.
-Schools are still legally — and morally — obligated to protect students from discrimination and advance equity in education.

 • The Minnesota Constitution Article XIII, Section 1: Requires the legislature to establish a “general and uniform system of public schools,” interpreted as guaranteeing equitable access to education for all Minnesota students, regardless of immigration status.